raulpenaguiao/project-euler/README.md

  - GCD and divisors

 Notes:
-Code written in 2023/12/07
     Generates and orders permutations
     For each permutation, breaks up into pieces and computes the gcd For each divisor, tests if this can be the first integer

+Time:
+    31.29 seconds
-Time: 31.29 seconds until finding a solution, 10s of which is generating all permutations
+    10s of which is generating all permutations

 ---